Psst! She Reads Trashy Novels...

 Yes, Talyn overcomes her Tonk prejudices enough to team up with Gair and save the world, but Gair looks, talks and acts like an Eastil - is it really a stretch for her character?
 Now, obviously, given my background, I'm going to be rough on authors who wimp out when it comes to culture-crossin' love.
 Talyn's thought processes on learning to deal with Gair were interesting to read, and her growth arc felt earned, rather than forced for the sake of plot.

-a great read.
+When I closed the cover on Talyn, I couldn't help thinking that it could have been a darker, more challenging book - and maybe before editorial, it was.
+But what I think it could have been does not detract from what it is - a great read.
 I haven't got a tenth of the talent and skill that Holly Lisle probably puts into writing her grocery list, so I really have no right to say what her books could or should be.
 I'm happy to read, enjoy and occasionally review them.

 Lisle definitely has the writing chops to master any type of story she decides to write.
 I've read a few of her other fantasy novels, and Fantasy is lucky to have her.
 She's consistently original and entertaining.
 I read in her blog that she also writes romance.
 If ever there was a genre that could use more originality and entertainment, it's Romance.
 I can't wait to see what Holly Lisle does with it.